Chegeek/html5-boilerplate/doc/js.md

 This directory can be used to contain all 3rd party library code.

-Minified versions of the latest jQuery and Modernizr libraries are included by default.
+Minified versions of the latest jQuery, Modernizr and Defunctr libraries are included by default.
 You may wish to create your own [custom Modernizr build](http://www.modernizr.com/download/).